 Students in this course discover, define, and document examples of these traditional Japanese concepts during 10 days in Japan’s present-day capital and megalopolis, Tokyo, with a day trip to its former de facto capital, Kamakura, and five days in its ancient capitals, Kyoto and Nara.

-In both cities the class experiences some of the world’s most efficient intra-city transportation systems, using the interconnecting subway and train systems to get to all planned destinations, while visiting over 30 venues that include museums, galleries, temples, shrines, and gardens.
+In all cities the class experiences some of the world’s most efficient intra-city transportation systems, using the interconnecting subway and train systems to get to all planned destinations, while visiting over 30 venues that include museums, galleries, temples, shrines, and gardens.

-In Search of Emptiness & Wabi Sabi / FULL
+In Search of Emptiness & Wabi Sabi

 Instructor: Doug Akagi

-SF campus: May 20 & 22
+SF campus: Tuesday & Thursday, May 17 & 19

-SF campus: July 10 & August 21
+SF campus: Saturday, July 9 & August 6; Tuesday, August 16

 For the duration of the visit, students live in the question of what ties the old to the new.
 Each participant is encouraged to create an outcome that is informed by site-specific observations and individual conclusions.